 So you’re thinking of heading to Needles Highway Tunnel in South Dakota and exploring the Black Hills National Forest.
-You want to see the majestic sights.
-The rocks carved by human hand.
+You want to see the majestic sights and the rocks that were carved by human hands.

 But we’re not here to talk about Mount Rushmore.
 No, today’s post is all about Custer State Park.

 And yes, Custer State Park has majestic sights, but the rocks have been carved to allow cars to get through, not to highlight the facial features of a forebearer.

 So why are we talking about Custer State Park?
 Because this place is phenomenal – lake, check; hikes, check; wildlife, check; beautiful vistas, check.

 You can spend days here if you want.
 And this jewel is not out in the middle of nowhere.
 It is just south of Mount Rushmore — you can even see parts of Mount Rushmore from Custer State Park.
 Both are in the Black Hills National Forest.